outputwebsites/template/README.md

 Use of [the code for the Output Template](https://github.com/outputwebsites/template) is licensed under the [MIT License](https://mit.edu/~amini/LICENSE.md).
 Use of [the code for Intermediate Astro Decap CMS](https://github.com/CodeStitchOfficial/Intermediate-Astro-Decap-CMS) is licensed under the [Creative Commons Zero v1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0).

 This kit is forked from [Intermediate Astro Decap CMS](https://github.com/CodeStitchOfficial/Intermediate-Astro-Decap-CMS) which is forked from [CodeStitch Intermediate-Website-Kit-LESS](https://github.com/CodeStitchOfficial/Intermediate-Website-Kit-LESS).
+Below is the README from [Intermediate Astro Decap CMS](https://github.com/CodeStitchOfficial/Intermediate-Astro-Decap-CMS).

 ---